Introduction to P2P Crypto Trading

 If the industry around the P2P sector stays the same

 There are several industries focused on providing specific services and products to people interested in retail crypto trading.
-The analytical platform TradingView has experienced an explosive period of growth due to the influx of investors interested in buying various tokens.
-The industry of crypto trading software is quickly becoming a juggernaut as more and more retail traders realize that using automation for crypto is a good idea.
+The analytical platform TradingView has experienced an explosive period of growth due to the influx of investors interested in buying various tokens, thanks to its user friendly interface.
+The industry of crypto trading software is quickly becoming a juggernaut as more and more retail traders realize that using automation for crypto is a good idea, especially with a clear and intuitive user interface.

 It is highly unlikely that the P2P trading sector of the cryptocurrency industry will provide the same flexibility and opportunities to many investors interested in trading digital assets.
 The only hope for P2P is that several new DeFi platforms will revolutionize the way we use financial services and deliver incredibly useful and efficient products to attract more people to the web 3.0 ecosystem and motivate everyone to learn how to use crypto wallets.